-- Want a fancier coffee cake?
-Make a simple powdered sugar glaze to drizzle over the coffee cake after baking.
+- Fancy version: Make a simple powdered sugar glaze to drizzle over the coffee cake after baking.

-- Serve the coffee cake as a dessert.
-Top with whipped cream or ice cream.
+- Add a topping.
+Top with whipped cream or vanilla bean ice cream.

 Storage and Freezing Tips

-Streusel coffee cake will keep 1-2 days at room temperature.
+Streusel coffee cake will keep 1 to 2 days at room temperature.
 To freeze, wrap very well, and freeze for up to 3 months.
 Allow to thaw about 90 minutes before using.

 More cake recipes